jpi0309/Optimal-Bus-Route-Finder/README.md

 4. Implementing a modified multi-source Dijkstra’s algorithm to determine the shortest routes.
 5. Testing the finder on your own custom coordinates and timestamps.

-Each notebook is well-described for better understanding.
+Notebook is well-described for better understanding.

 ## Features
 - Generates a grid-based map of Gdańsk.